CleanroomMC/cleanroom-website/docs/groovy-script/mods/chisel/carving.md

 ---
 title: "Carving"
 titleTemplate: "Chisel | CleanroomMC"
-description: "Sets a group of items any item can be converted between freely, in world and in a GUI"
+description: "Sets a group of items any item can be converted between freely, in world and in a GUI."
 source_code_link: "https://github.com/CleanroomMC/GroovyScript/blob/master/src/main/java/com/cleanroommc/groovyscript/compat/mods/chisel/Carving.java"
 ---